ton-community/tutorials/docs/01-wallet/mainnet-npmton.md

 Notice that we're not just printing the address, we're also printing the workchain number.
 TON supports multiple parallel blockchain instances called *workchains*.
 Today, only two workchains exist, workchain 0 is used for all of our regular contracts, and workchain -1 (the masterchain) is used by the validators.
 Unless you're doing something special, you'll always use workchain 0.

+As discussed in step 5, if your wallet has a different version from "wallet v4 r2" you will need to modify slightly the code above.
+Let's say for example that your version is "wallet v3 r2", then replace `WalletContractV4` with `WalletContractV3R2`.

 ## Step 8: Read wallet state from the chain

 Let's take things up a notch and read some live state data from our wallet contract that will force us to connect to the live blockchain network.
 We're going to read the live wallet TON coin balance (we saw that on the explorer earlier).
 We're also going to read the wallet `seqno` - the sequence number of the last transaction that the wallet sent.
 Every time the wallet sends a transaction the seqno increments.